morphlogic/mIRE/README.md

 ## Summary

-A mIRE instance is intended to function similarly as a MUD (Multi-User Dimension)/MOO (MUD:  Object-Oriented), in that its users are able to achieve a (mostly) complete user experience armed with nothing more than a telnet client.
+A mIRE instance is intended to function similarly as a MUD (Multi-User Dimension)/MOO (MUD:  Object-Oriented), in that its users are able to achieve a (mostly) complete user experience armed with nothing more than a text-based telnet client.

 While logged into the real-time system, users can, as in most MUDs/MOOs: